Site Background

 We have set out in the table below the ways in which we process your personal data, our lawful basis for doing so, and how we try to ensure your data and rights are respected.
 Please let us know if you would like more information.

-Marketing communicationsIdentity, Contact & Marketing dataLegitimate InterestsWhen you’ve asked us to, or if you are an existing customer, we’ll use your information to contact you with details of our products, events and services and to facilitate our relationship with you, your business or colleagues.
+Marketing communicationsIdentity, Contact, Communications & Marketing dataConsent; Legitimate InterestWhen you've asked us to, or if you are an existing customer, we'll use your information to contact you with details of our products, events and services and to facilitate our relationship with you, your business or colleagues.
 You have the right to opt-out of email marketing at any time, and to object to marketing in any form.
+Our legitimate interest in relation to this processing is to promote our business products and services to you.

 Customer relationship managementIdentity, Contact, Marketing & Transaction dataLegitimate InterestWe organise our customer records within customer relationship management (CRM) systems.
 We securely store, access, and analyse the information that we have in our CRM systems.
 The use of our CRM systems helps us ensure the smooth operation of our businesses, plan effectively and it helps us analyse our business.
+Our legitimate interest in relation to this processing is to manage our customer data and accounts efficiently and responsibly, and to enable us to optimise our products and services.

 Training and other corporate eventsIdentity & Contact data (including Special Category data)Contractual Obligation; ConsentThe information you provide will be used to communicate with you about your attendance at the event and to follow-up on your experience post-event.
 The personal information we may process could include your name, job title and employer, address and phone number, email address, dietary and access requirements.
 We will ask for your consent to process any health data.

-Promotional images and footageIdentity dataConsentWe may take photographs and/or video footage at our offices or an event we host, which could capture personal information of staff, customers, visitors, and other third parties.
+Promotional images and footageIdentity dataConsentWe may take photographs and / or video footage at our offices or an event we host, which could capture personal information of staff, customers, visitors and other third parties.
 We will always notify participants when a photographer or filmmaker is present at our offices or events.
 Written consent will always be obtained, and we will respect the wishes of anyone who signals their desire not to have their image taken and will always ask for consent where photos are to be published alongside a name or other personal identifier.

-Disclosure to regulators and government bodies, and to our professional advisersIdentity, Contact & Transaction data (including Special category data)Legal Obligation; Legitimate InterestsWe are subject to reporting, filing and (in some cases) audits and assessments to or by regulators, government entities (such as HMRC or Companies House) and industry standard bodies.
+We are subject to reporting, filing and (in some cases) audits and assessments to or by regulators, government entities (such as HMRC or Companies House) and industry standard bodies.
 In this context, we may be required to share information with disclose your personal data either to comply with the law or in the protection of our business interests.
+We may also share your data voluntarily with law enforcement and/or advisers in some circumstances; in these cases our legitimate interest for doing so is to assist in any criminal investigation, and to defend or enforce our legal rights.

-RecruitmentIdentity and Contact data (including Special category data)Legitimate InterestIf you apply for a job with us, we shall maintain a record of your application and associated information during the recruitment process and (if you are unsuccessful) for a short period of time thereafter.
+If you apply for a job with us, we shall maintain a record of your application and associated information during the recruitment process and (if you are unsuccessful) for a short period of time thereafter.
+We also maintain a restricted list of unsuccessful job applicants.
+We may pass your personal information to other departments within EGOTM companies, for the purpose of offering alternative or additional employment opportunities.
+Our legitimate interest in relation to this processing is to ensure efficiency of recruitment processes in the normal course of our business.

-Personalise contentContact information, Technical data, Location dataConsentTo make recommendations, promotions and offers to you about our products and services; to tailor the information that we send or display to you.
+ConsentTo make recommendations, promotions and offers to you about our products and services; to tailor the information that we send or display to you; to offer customisation, based on your location; and to otherwise personalise your experiences based on your purchase history and your interactions with our websites, and social networking pages.

 If you provide consent to processing